Nhoya/SplitShare/README.md

 ## Decrypt
-To decrypt the secret you need the tool located inside the `decrypt` directory You can either build it or use the pre-builted one.
+To decrypt the secret you need the tool located inside the `decrypt` directory

+You can either build it or use [the pre-builted one](https://github.com/Nhoya/SplitShare/releases/latest).

-### Building de decryption tool
+### Building the decryption tool
 To build the decryption tool you just need:

 `github.com/SSSaaS/sssa-golang`